 With any form of art making, children face a number of creative challenges.
 Through the process of creating art, your child learns that trying new things is fun, and that challenging themselves helps them grow and improves their skills.
 They learn that there are no right or wrong answers in art, only opportunities for more creativity!
 Additionally, our students gain more self-confidence by taking part in our supportive, friendly and positive atmosphere - even shy children find friends to socialize with!

 About the Instructors

-Coming from a family of artists, Yasmine has been surrounded by art her whole life.
-She has become very familiar with different techniques and mediums.
-Yasmine loves experimenting with new things and letting her creativity run free.
-Throughout her years, Yasmine has volunteered and worked in several art programs with kids, which have given her the opportunity to realize her love for teaching art to kids.
-As an Honours Psychology major at York University, Yasmine intends to merge her love for art and interest in child psychology as a future career.
-With teaching the Art Exploration classes Yasmine hopes to inspire a spark in her students to take the techniques and lessons they are taught to create their own unique pieces.
+Raised in a family of artists, Yasmine has been surrounded by art her whole life.
+She loves to experiment with new mediums and letting her creativity run free.
+After volunteering and working in several art programs, Yasmine discovered how much she love teaching art for kids.
+As an Honours Psychology major at York University, she hopes to merge her love for art and psychology as a future career.
+Yasmine hopes to spark creativity in her students and help them grow as young artists with fun and enriching lessons.